-50 Years Ago: The Beatles Play in Liverpool for the Last Time
+When the Beatles Played in Liverpool for the Final Time

-Although the Beatles would give up the road for good in the summer of 1966, their last performance in their hometown took place more than eight months beforehand, on Dec.
+Although the Beatles gave up the road for good in the summer of 1966, their last performance in their hometown took place more than eight months beforehand, on Dec.
 5, 1965.
 That night, they played the Empire Theatre in the heart of Liverpool.

 Beatles Bible says that 40,000 applications for tickets were received for the two shows at the Empire, which seats 2,550 people.
-The setlist for the two gigs were identical, with 11 songs being played.
-Two were from the recently released Rubber Soul, with three coming from Help! and five -- "I Feel Fine," "She's a Woman," "We Can Work It Out," "Day Tripper" and "I'm Down" -- were non-LP singles or b-sides.
-The 11th, "Baby's in Black" was found on Beatles for Sale.
+The setlist for the two gigs were identical, with 11 songs played.
+Two were from the recently released Rubber Soul, three could originally be found on Help! and five – "I Feel Fine," "She's a Woman," "We Can Work It Out," "Day Tripper" and "I'm Down" – were non-LP singles or b-sides.
+The 11th, "Baby's in Black" appeared on Beatles for Sale.

-Despite the brevity of the set, fans in attendance at the late show got an early glimpse of Paul McCartney when he sat in with the Koobas, a Liverpool group that was one of the openers, on drums for their take on "Dizzy Miss Lizzy."
+Fans in attendance at the late show also got an early glimpse of Paul McCartney when he sat in on drums with the Koobas, a Liverpool opening band that covered "Dizzy Miss Lizzy."

 John Lennon's sister, Julia Baird, was also part of the ceremony.
 "The statue stands in loving memory of the best band in the world," she said.
 "The band that leapt from the Cavern stage to worldwide recognition."